 12. A loving atmosphere in your home is the foundation of your life.

 As much as you can, create an environment for yourself, which is positive.
 Surround yourself with things that make you happy and bring peace.
 Play your favorite music.
 Read books.
 Fill your surroundings with plants.
 Place memorable decorative objects where you can see them.
-Create an altar with objects that bring you fond memories and ground you.
+Create an altar with things that bring you fond memories and ground you.
 If possible, make your entire room or home a sanctuary from the world.
 Create a place that is restful and rejuvenating.

 13. In disagreements with loved ones, deal only with the current situation.
 Don’t bring up the past.